thedarkwriter/courseware-lms-content/courses/01-puppet/01-2104-Puppet-DNS.md

 ## Quiz ##

-1. The NTP module is written in:
+1. True or False.
+The directory in which you should edit your modules is /opt/puppet/share/puppet/modules **False**

+2. The name of the Puppet DNS template file is:
 	a.
-Markdown
+DNS.conf.pp
-	b. **Puppet Code**
+	b.
+DNS.template.erb
-	c.
-HTML
+	c. **resolve.conf.erb**
-	d.
-Python
+	d. resolve.template.pp
-2. Using Puppet Enterprise provides which advantages when deploying NTP:
+3. Which of the following are classes within the DNS module?
 	a.
-The code is simple and brief
-	b. **Event inspector can be used to check status
-	c. **Automation
-	d. **Events can be traced to the code level
-3. Which of the following are classes within the NTP module?
-	a. **NTP
+DNS
-	b. **NTP::Install
+	b.
+DNS::Config
-	c. **NTP::Config
+	c. **Resolver
 	d.
-NTP::Deploy
+Resolve
 4. True or False.
-The NTP class can restrict access to the NTP server. **True**
+Resolver parameters should always be set in the resolver.conf file. **False**
 5. True or False.
-NTP can only be administrated at the agent level. **False**
+The local node copy of the nameserver file is the basis for desired state enforcement. **False**

 ## References ##
 * [Modules and Manifests](Modules and Manifests)